 Quick note: if you have more than one of a particular appliance, like a built-in kitchen on your patio, it may be necessary to purchase supplemental coverage.

-What’s not covered under home warranty plans?
+What’s not covered under a home warranty?

-Are home warranty plans expensive?
+Are home warranties expensive?

 Are home warranties tax deductible?

 Although there are several home-related tax deductions available, a home warranty is not one of them, at least not for your primary residence.
-If you use a home office or rent out a space for business purposes, you can deduct the relevant portion of a home warranty plan.
+If you use a home office or rent out a space for business purposes, you can deduct the relevant portion of a home warranty.
 However, you can’t deduct the entire plan if you have a home office.

 The IRS generally requires you to calculate the percentage of space in your home dedicated solely as your home office.
 You can apply that same percentage of your home warranty cost as a business expense deduction.
 So if your office is 200 square feet in a 2,000 square foot home, you could deduct 10% of your home warranty.

-Isn’t it cheaper to just use homeowner’s insurance?
+Isn’t it cheaper to just use homeowners insurance?